kirkya99/AMR_Turtlebot3_Challenge/Readme.md

 # Problems and Solutions
 ### The bringup command does not work.
-  * Is the correct rosmaster ip in the ~/.bashrc used and is it sourced?
-If not correct the ip and source it by executing `source ~/.bashrc`
+  * Is the correct rosmaster ip in the `~/.bashrc` used and is it sourced?
+If not, correct the rosmaster ip on your device and source it by executing `source ~/.bashrc`
 ### The start of the navigation does not work because the map could not be found
   * There are a few reasons for this which should be checked
     * Does an map with the used name exist?